-New York — A multistate coalition led by California Attorney General Rob Bonta submitted comments today in response to the Securities and Exchange Commission’s proposed rule on climate-related financial risk disclosures.
+New York, NY — A multistate coalition led by California Attorney General Rob Bonta submitted comments today in response to the Securities and Exchange Commission’s proposed rule on climate-related financial risk disclosures.
 In the letter, the AGs state that the new requirements are needed, “not only for the protection of our state residents who invest their retirement savings, college funds, and life savings, but also for the benefit of states as investors that safeguard the pensions under their control.”

 The joint comments stress the financial risks that investors face when they lack information about climate risk that would allow them to compare companies and the risks posed by greenwashing to investors.
 The AGs also push the Commission to strengthen the rule and ensure transparency through several specific additional requirements and tightened compliance dates.

 “Climate change is already costing the U.S. economy hundreds of billions of dollars each year, and that figure is only set to grow,” said AG Bonta.
 “Whether a company takes seriously its financial exposure to climate change may have a serious impact on the value of that company.
 I urge the SEC to finalize its proposal to require companies across industries to provide accurate, detailed information about their climate change-related risks.
 This information is critical for investors to make smart decisions about where they are putting their money.”